dtlancaster/aws-projects/Fundamentals/FrontEndDeveloper/React/README.md

 # File/Directory Details:

+## amplifyapp

-## React directory created via `create-react-app` to bootstrap a React application.
+Directory created via `create-react-app` to bootstrap a React application.
 When in the project directory, run `npm start` in the command line.

 ## amplify.yml